Insights and Advice for Enabling More Efficient and Sustainable Construction

 As businesses continue to rely on innovative data discovery tools and technologies to increase both their productivity and their efficiency, and new software-as-a-service trends continue to emerge, this young, groundbreaking industry can only go from strong to stronger.

-This will result in a market value of US 829.3 billion, nearly three times the value of US 296.9 billion in 2023, hinting at the incredible SaaS market trends and growth trajectory we are witnessing.
-According to Gartner, the global public cloud service market is also projected to grow significantly in 2025 and beyond.
+This will result in a market value of $1.58 trillion USD, over four times the value of $384.7 billion USD in 2025, hinting at the incredible SaaS market trends and growth trajectory we are witnessing.
+According to Gartner, the global public cloud service market is also projected to grow significantly in 2026 and beyond.

 Without further ado, let’s dive into the most important trends of the SaaS industry for the coming year!